particle-iot/docs/src/content/faq/wholesale/placing-orders.md

 Orders on our Wholesale Store are committed POs that are non-cancellable and non-refundable.
 We also can not delay shipping timelines in the case of a committed PO.

 In certain circumstances, we may allow returns or exchanges if the items are in original condition.
 If you have a question about a particular return or exchange, please contact us via our [support portal](https://support.particle.io/) within 15 days of receipt of your order.
-A restocking fee of 15% may be assessed for returns depending on the size and products.
+A restocking fee will be calculated and deducted from your refund.

 ### Items on Reels or Trays